mdevesh019/shop-aws-be/README.md

+# Task 4.1

+/scripts/seed.js is expected scirpt to insert dummy data in the DB as requested

-# Task 3.1
+# Task 4.2

-lambda function URL for getProductsList : https://4ra1ox9xgf.execute-api.ap-south-1.amazonaws.com/dev/products
+/lib/lambda/porducts.ts is the file to get a list of products from the database (joined stock and products tables).

-# Task 3.2
+# Task 4.3

-lambda function URL for getProductsById : https://4ra1ox9xgf.execute-api.ap-south-1.amazonaws.com/dev/products/2
+/lib/lambda/createProduct.ts is the expected lambda function to POST the product on /products endpoint.
+Below is the API Gateway URL for the same : https://67sufepsp0.execute-api.ap-south-1.amazonaws.com/dev/products/

 # Frontend Integration

-Both the endpoints are integrated in frontend app here : d1baeafe5g0fnf.cloudfront.net
+Both the endpoints are integrated in frontend app here : https://d1baeafe5g0fnf.cloudfront.net